numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

 Terminology
 -----------
 *function*
-  We talk about a *function* as a mapping :math:`\mathbb{R}^n\to\mathbb{R}^m` with scalable input space, that is, :math:`n` is not (yet) determined, and usually :math:`m\in\{1,2\}`.
+  We talk about a *function* as a parametrized mapping :math:`\mathbb{R}^n\to\mathbb{R}^m` with scalable input space, that is, :math:`n` is not (yet) determined, and usually :math:`m\in\{1,2\}`.
-  Functions are commonly parametrized such that different *instances* of the "same" function are available, e.g. translated or shifted versions.
+  Functions are parametrized such that different *instances* of the "same" function are available, e.g. translated or shifted versions.

 *problem*